Dogs abandoned at Kabul airport prompted outrage. Here’s what we know about who’s responsible.

 Public anger erupted after images shared online showed dozens of dogs in cages, with empty plastic water bottles strewn around and a large helicopter in the backdrop with smashed windows.
-Comments flew on social media accusing the U.S. government of forsaking the animals in cruel conditions while animal rights groups condemned the dogs’ abandonment.
+Comments flew on social media accusing the U.S. government of leaving the animals in cruel conditions, while animal rights groups condemned the dogs’ abandonment.

 Conservative lawmakers and commentators used the photos to excoriate the Biden administration over the withdrawal — and fueled misinformation around it.

-Eric Pahon, a Defense Department spokesman, told The Washington Post that the animals pictured were under the care of the Kabul Small Animal Rescue, not the U.S. military.
-The Pentagon said no dogs under the direct care of the U.S. military were left in cages at Hamid Karzai International Airport.
+Eric Pahon, a Defense Department spokesman, told The Washington Post that the animals pictured were under the care of Kabul Small Animal Rescue, not the U.S. military.
+The Pentagon said no dogs under the direct care of the U.S. military were left in cages at the Kabul airport.

-“To correct erroneous reports, the U.S. military did not leave any dogs in cages at Hamid Karzai International Airport, to include the reported ‘military working dogs,’” Pahon said in a statement.
+“To correct erroneous reports, the U.S. military did not leave any dogs in cages at Hamid Karzai International Airport, to include the reported ‘military working dogs,’ ” Pahon said in a statement.
 “Despite an ongoing complicated and dangerous retrograde mission, U.S. forces went to great lengths to assist the Kabul Small Animal Rescue as much as possible.”

-The priority mission, he said, was evacuating people such as U.S. citizens, Special Immigrant Visa holders and “vulnerable Afghans.”
+The priority mission, he said, was evacuating people such as U.S. citizens, holders of special immigrant visas and “vulnerable Afghans.”

 GardaWorld, a military contractor, confirmed to the Military Times on Tuesday that it had dogs in Kabul but did not specify how many.
 It said it would work with Kabul Small Animal Rescue to continue evacuation efforts despite “grueling” setbacks.